 So it appears there was a Thomas Chattock in Dorset as early as the middle of the 14th century, half a century prior to the estimated birth of Y16886, the genetic ancestor of all Shattockes from whom our family are descended.
 It is possible that John Shattock from Somerset was doing business in Dorset as early as 1583.
 After that there is probably some Chattocks spelled as Shattocks or Shaddocks and vice versa.

 John Shattock in his will of 1533 in Taunton gives his "shoppe" and its "gear" to his eldest son and his "mansion" or "abode" to his other son.
-A shop owner would be considered to be part of the town's ruling class.
-Political power was largely held in local hands.
+Given the subsequent history of the Staplegrove family, where they became manorial officials, with John Shattocke a constable prior to 1603, we can say with confidence that Shattocks belonged to the Taunton oligarchy.
 West Somerset Shattocke wills throughout this period testify to the family's wealth, as indeed do the deeds and numerous Shattocke-owned farms that James William Shattock (1869-1948) refers to in his 1943 letter to his son.
 He describes the Shattockes as a "family of importance" in the history of Taunton and its surrounding villages.

-Just over a hundred years after we find a John Shattocke described as a "vintner," we discover that there is a John Shattocke, described as a merchant, who got into a what looks like a trade dispute with the governor of the island of Madeira off the coast of Portugal.
+Just over a hundred years after we find a John Shattocke described as a "vintner," we discover that there is a John Shattocke, described as a merchant, who got into a trade dispute with the governor of the island of Madeira off the coast of Portugal.
 The dispute involved a group of English and New England merchants, of which John Shattocke was the spokesperson.
 It was serious enough to to reach the royal court and the attention of Charles II.
 The incident appears to have unfolded over two years from 1675 to 1677.
 It is significant that Madiera was a center for the wine trade.
-He may a descendant of one the John Shattocks found in the early London area parish records.

 The Story Continues